Mack Ray Edwards: Criminal acts and suicide

-In his kidnap confession, he told Seargent George Rock how his conscience bothered him.
-As officers placed him in handcuffs, Mack lamented how he was not able to sleep or eat, "I have a guilt complex.
-I couldn't eat, and I couldn't sleep, and it was beginning to affect my work.
+In his confession, he told Sergeant George Rock how his conscience bothered him.
+As officers placed him in handcuffs, Edwards lamented how he was unable to eat or sleep: "I have a guilt complex.
+I couldn't eat and I couldn't sleep, and it was beginning to affect my work.
 You know I'm a heavy equipment operator.
 That long grader I'm using now costs a lot of money — $200,000.
-I might wreck it.
-Or turn it over and hurt someone."
-In addition, regarding the Cohen sisters, he gave the following statement, "I'm glad they got away because it would have been nine [murders] instead of six."
+I might wreck it or turn it over and hurt someone."
+Regarding the Cohen sisters, he gave the following statement: "I'm glad they got away because [otherwise] it would have been nine [murders] instead of six."

 After three bodies were recovered, Edwards pleaded guilty in Van Nuys Superior Court to three counts of kidnapping and three counts of murder.
-During a preliminary hearing on March 17, 1970, Mack tried to plead guilty, but the judge refused to accept the plea.
+During a preliminary hearing on March 17, 1970, Edwards tried to plead guilty, but the judge refused to accept the plea.
 "Guilty.
-I am guilty!", Mack insisted.
-His lawyer asked that he could submit an innocent plea on Mack's behalf.
+I am guilty!", Edwards insisted.
+His lawyer asked that he could submit an innocent plea on Edwards's behalf.
 "I don't need a lawyer!
-I am guilty!", Mack maintained.
-The judge scheduled Mack's trial for May 6 but it was delayed by Mack's multiple suicide attempts.
-In prison awaiting trial, Edwards twice attempted suicide, first on March 30 by slashing his stomach with a razor blade, and then again on May 7 by taking an overdose of tranquilizers.
-Mack's trial resumed on May 17, 1971.
+I am guilty!", Edwards maintained.
+The judge scheduled Edwards's trial for May 6 but it was delayed by Edwards's multiple suicide attempts; while in prison awaiting trial, Edwards twice attempted suicide, first on March 30 by slashing his stomach with a razor blade, and then again on May 7 by taking an overdose of tranquilizers.
+Edwards's trial resumed on May 17, 1971.

 Deputy District Attorney David Kenner instructed the jury, "If ever there was a case that cried out for the imposition of the death penalty, this is the case.
 This defendant has forfeited whatever right a person has to live in this society."
-Mack agreed and begged for the death penalty since he allegedly wanted to pay the ultimate price for his crimes and was willing to trade places with the next man in line for the electric chair.
+Edwards agreed and requested the death penalty, indicating that he wanted to pay the ultimate price for his crimes and that he was willing to trade places with the next man in line for the gas chamber.
 "My attorney got a bit mixed up and pleaded for my life," said the confessed killer.
 "I want the chair.
 That's what I've always wanted.
-I told them that when I went into the police station, they didn't say that in court.
-This was sadistic to bring these parents and other witnesses down here and put them through this!"
+I told them that when I went into the police station, [but] they didn't say that in court.
+This was sadistic, to bring these parents and other witnesses down here and put them through this [trial]!"
 Sentencing was scheduled for June 5 of the same year.
 He was sentenced to death in a gas chamber.
-He was transferred to San Quentin State Prison on June 11, 1970 where he occupied a cell next to Charles Manson on the other.
+He was transferred to San Quentin State Prison on June 11, 1970, where he occupied a cell next to an inmate who neighbored Charles Manson on the other side.
+On October 30, 1971, Edwards killed himself by hanging using an electrical television cord in his cell in San Quentin State Prison.

-Suicide

-On October 30, 1971, Edwards committed suicide by hanging himself with an electrical television cord in his cell in San Quentin State Prison.